temporalio/edu-interacting-with-workflows-typescript-code/exercises/async-activity-completion/README.md

 We will now move to the next Activity: `verifyAndCompleteTranslation`.
 This is the Activity that will communicate the results back to Temporal.

 1. In the `verifyAndCompleteTranslation` function, instantiate a new instance of `AsyncCompletionClient` and set it to the `client` variable.
-2. Using `AsyncCompletionClient`, call its `complete` method in order to asynchronously communicate the result of `verifyAndCompleteTranslation` back to Temporal.
-3. The complete method should take in the task token along with the value of the `translation` variable.
+2. Using `AsyncCompletionClient`, call its `complete` method with `await` in order to asynchronously communicate the result of `verifyAndCompleteTranslation` back to Temporal.
+It should take in the task token as well as the `translation` variable.
-4. Save the `activities.ts` file.
+3. Save the `activities.ts` file.

 ## Part F: Running the Workflow